CrashOverride85/zc95/docs/RemoteAccess.md

 4. Front panel and GUI is at minimum; power is 0%

 ### Debug mode
-If started with the ```--debug``` flag, in additon to showing messages sent/received, an output window appears at the bottom of the GUI:
+If started with the ```--debug``` flag, in addition to showing messages sent/received, an output window appears at the bottom of the GUI:

 ![GuiDebug]

 In this case, it's showing a script that's failed on line 112 due to a call to a function that doesn't exist.
 Any `print()` output from Lua scripts will also appear here, making this mode useful for testing new Lua scripts.

-- seperate page for lua coding tips
-  - api / zc.* functions
-  - "special" functions called by lua - menu change, etc
-  - print + debug
-  - link to uploading notes
-  - exmaple error with line number
-  - descriptions of example scripts